jumpnow/jumpnowtek-site/_posts/2018-01-07-Adding-Mender-to-a-Duovero-System.md

     /dev/mmcblk2p3      2129920 4227071 2097152    1G 83 Linux
     /dev/mmcblk2p4      4227072 7372799 3145728  1.5G 83 Linux

-The systems are set to boot from the SD card on the SOM board not the carrier board.

 You can lookup all these definitions in the mender documentation.

 ### Choose your mender server